-It sometimes happens that a project does not get launched on time, it exceeds the initially planned costs or lacks some of the required functionalities.
+It sometimes happens that a project does not get launched on time, exceeds the initially planned costs or lacks some of the required functionalities.
 Why is that?
-There might be several reasons for it: project management, vague requirements, poor technical performance or constant changes to the project scope.
+There might be several reasons for this: project management, vague requirements, poor technical performance or constant changes to the project scope.

 There is nothing particularly unusual in the fact that customers want to implement some changes, especially when they are presented with an application for the first time.
-But making changes is often costly, time-consuming and requires extra effort.
+However making changes is often costly, time-consuming and requires extra effort.
 Thus changes introduced may have a significant impact on the application in the later stages of implementation as well as the final price.
 Many techniques are used to minimize the number of changes, but it is not always possible to eliminate them.

 A good way to reduce extra work is by turning to Single-page applications.
 They are perfect for a number of platforms, allow to use server side in a minimalistic way and provide a fairly fluid user experience.
 The article briefly presents the concept of SPAs as well as explores the pros and cons of using Ember.js and Angular to implement SPAs.